-(2) The individual courses to be taken and their specific type are gathered from the accreditation application for the degree programme in question.1
+(2) The individual courses to be taken and their specific type are gathered from the accreditation application for the degree programme in question.

-(3) At the beginning of each semester and in any case no later than during the second course unit, the head of the course must provide students with a written overview of the goals, content and methods of their course in the form of a syllabus, as well as inform the students about the content, methods, assessment criteria, the form of resit options and assessment key for their performance.2
+(3) At the beginning of each semester and in any case no later than during the second course unit, the relevant lecturer must provide students with a written overview of the goals, content, methods and examination modalities of their course in the form of a syllabus, and also inform the students about the content, methods, assessment criteria, the form of resit options and the assessment key for their performance.
+In justified exceptional circumstances, including disasters or epidemics, the lecturer may modify the syllabus during the semester, notifying the students as soon as possible.

 (4) The examinations shall be scheduled shortly after the courses in which the contents relevant to the examinations were taught.
 Examination dates should generally be scheduled at the end of the semester and at the beginning of the following semester.
 Resits and board examinations shall take place no later than before the beginning of the second semester following the course.
-In cases of hardship, students may submit a written application to the head of the degree programme asking for this date to be postponed.3 If the application is rejected, students have the option of submitting an appeal to the FH Teaching Board.
+In cases of hardship, students may submit a written request to the head of the degree programme asking for this date to be postponed.
+If the request is rejected, students have the option of filing a complaint to the FH Board via the Head of the Board within four weeks of rejection.